poiuytxw/poiuytxw.github.io/_pages/about.md

 ---
 Hi!

 I am a PhD student at the Hong Kong University of Science and Technology, under supervision from **Prof. Pan HUI** and **Prof. Tristan Braud**.
+I also acheived my bachelor degree of engineering majoring Electronic Engineering and minoring robotics in HKUST.
 My research interests include human computer interaction, ubiquitious computing, robotics and VR/AR.
 I am deeply passionate about exploring novel ways to bridge the gap between humans and technology, with a particular emphasis on creating immersive experiences, enhancing user engagement, and driving innovation in next-generation computing systems.

 I have published work in CSCW, UIST, and I am actively involved in collaborative research projects.
 My academic journey is driven by curiosity and a commitment to impactful scholarship.